-The VL Capital Small Cap U.S. Equity Strategy actively invests in the common stock of small-capitalization companies headquartered in the United States, which is defined as those having a market capitalization of $300 million to $2 billion.
-The Strategy makes security selections using a proprietary, rules-based model.
+The VL Capital Small Cap U.S. Equity Strategy actively invests in the common stock of small capitalization companies headquartered in the United States, which is defined as those having a market capitalization of $300 million to $2 billion.
+The Strategy makes security selections using a proprietary, rules-based model that draws on both financial and statistical theory.
 The Small Cap U.S. Equity Strategy is rebalanced on a discretionary basis.

 ||iShares Russell 2000 ETF|